top of page

 From Founder, Holly Chasin

 When I started Little Pink Shelter back in 2008, my mission was to help shelter dogs win their fight for a second chance at life: as a breast cancer survivor, I knew all too well the sweetness of that victory.
-Since founding the Little Pink Shelter, I have cultivated a strong relationship with just two places in Arkansas whom I trust, and together we have placed nearly 3,000 dogs and puppies into loving homes.
+Since founding the Little Pink Shelter, I have cultivated a strong relationship with just two places in Arkansas whom I trust, and together we have placed almost 4,000 dogs and puppies into loving homes.
 Little Pink Shelter is considered more of a "boutique" rescue, focusing solely on making an adoption successful.

 Home: Homepage_about